-But perhaps the biggest single problem of these and other models is their fragility.
-This comes mainly from the sensitivity of model behavior to uncertain parameters as discussed in "Constraining Possible Models."
+But perhaps the biggest single problem of these and other models is their fragility and the sensitivity of their behavior to uncertain parameters as discussed in section 2.2.
 From the perspective of applied mathematics, when the numerical calculation of the behavior of a physical model is very difficult to implement or requires very high accuracy to be reproducible, it often means that the methods or equations are inappropriate, not that the system is genuinely delicate.
 This is even more likely in biology where the real systems are known to be robust to changes in temperature or chemical composition.
 Models which require parameters to be expressed to more than a couple of significant figures are therefore intrinsically implausible (Borg-Graham, 1999).
 Since this applies to at least some part of most models, there is scope for reformulating many models with more robust structures.
-One of the first aims of future Catacomb development is to move away from static descriptions of the instantaneous state of a model (such as actual ion channel densities for example) towards artificial or, where possible, more realistic parameterization of slow selfregulatory processes which govern these quantities.
+One of the first aims of future Catacomb development is to move away from static descriptions of the instantaneous state of a model (such as actual ion channel densities for example) towards artificial or, where possible, more realistic parameterization of slow self-regulatory processes which govern these quantities.
 In general, systems are far less sensitive to the parameterization of regulatory mechanism than to their instantaneous state.
-In modeling biochemical cascades, for example it has even been argued that the only essential information is the presence or absence of reactions between particular species, not the details of their rates at all.
-Allowing the design of systems where the structure of what is possible, and perhaps order-of-magnitude parameter values are all that matters is therefore central to the development strategy.
+In modeling biochemical cascades, for example it has even been argued that the only things that really matter are the presence or absence of reactions between particular species, not the details of their rates at all.
+Allowing the design of systems where the structure of what is possible, and perhaps order-ofmagnitude parameter values are all that matters is therefore central to the development strategy.